 Escape to this green oasis on the edge of the city.
 Enjoy fresh air among avenues of elm trees and quirky fountains.
 Then head to the park’s southern section to nab a picnic spot by the gurgling stream.
 Let kids loose on the kitsch dragon slide and double-necked giraffe swing.

-The best autumn walks in Melbourne
+Top after-work walks in Melbourne